 Is that a real respirator or fake face cover?
 Here’s how to find out.

 Since the pandemic began, hospitals have faced a shortage of personal protective equipment (PPE), especially real N95 masks.
-Respirator masks have been nearly impossible to find for people at high risk outside medical facilities, who are not given access to the supplies provided to doctors and nurses.
+Respirator masks were initially nearly impossible to find for people at high risk outside medical facilities, who are not given access to the supplies provided to doctors and nurses.

 So how do you tell if an N95 mask is real or counterfeit?
-And even more importantly, how can you test if the mask you have will actually protect you?
+How can you test if the mask you have will actually protect you?
+And where can you find N95 masks for sale that are verified as genuine?

 Disclaimer: Pandemic Pal has compiled this guide from several authoritative sources including the CDC and medical professionals.
 However, as this is a rapidly evolving situation, data and science-based recommendations could change at any time.
 If that occurs, we will update the information accordingly.
 This page contains affiliate links, which means if you choose to make a purchase, we may earn a commission at no additional cost to you.
 Learn more.